 We have entered into various non-cancelable operating leases primarily for our facilities with original lease periods expiring through the year ending July 31, 2028, with the most significant leases relating to corporate headquarters in Santa Clara, California.
-As of October 31, 2021, we have total of \$363.9 million operating lease obligations recorded on our condensed consolidated balance sheet.
-During the three months ended October 31, 2021, we entered into an agreement to purchase 4.6 acres of land adjacent to our headquarters for \$38.9 million in cash.
-If consummated, the transaction would be expected to close during our fiscal quarter ending January 31, 2022.
+As of January 31, 2022, we have total of \$344.5 million operating lease obligations recorded on our condensed consolidated balance sheet.

-As of October 31, 2021, our purchase obligations including commitments of products and components with our manufacturing partners and component suppliers, as well as minimum or fixed purchase commitments for our use of certain cloud and other services with third-party providers, totaled \$1.9 billion.
+As of January 31, 2022, our purchase obligations including commitments of products and components with our manufacturing partners and component suppliers, as well as minimum or fixed purchase commitments for our use of certain cloud and other services with third-party providers, totaled \$2.6 billion.
 Refer to Note 10.
-Commitments and Contingencies in Part I, Item 1 of this Quarterly Report on Form 10-Q for more information on these commitments,
+Commitments and Contingencies in Part I, Item 1 of this Quarterly Report on Form 10-Q for more information on these commitments, out months Ended sundary 51, 2022 2021 Net cash provided by operating activities \$ 1,071.5 \$ 899.4 Net cash used in investing activities (504.2) (1,270.6) Net cash used in financing activities (519.8) (469.9) Net increase (decrease) in cash, cash equivalents, and restricted cash \$ 47.5 \$ (841.1)

-Cash Flow
+Cash Flows

-The following table summarizes our cash flows for the three months ended October 31, 2021 and 2020:
+The following table summarizes our cash flows for the six months ended January 31, 2022 and 2021: